fIux-dev/froyo/README.md

 Rate limiting is not enabled by default, instead the application attempts to retry with a timeout in between requests if a rate limit error occurs.
-If you are attempting to download all works or bookmarks from a user or series and the number of works is very large, it is recommended to turn on rate limitingg.
+If you are attempting to download all works or bookmarks from a user or series and the number of works is very large, it is recommended to turn on rate limiting.
 This will limit the number of requests to 12 per minute, and will slow down the speed of the application significantly, but should prevent any issues with being able to load users or series.